Language Immersion FAQ

 Who can attend Richland One’s Language Immersion program?

 Pre-Kindergarten, Kindergarten, and 1st Grade students living in the Richland One attendance zone may apply for the program.
 Pre-Kindergarten students must be four years old by September 1, 2021 and Kindergarten students must be 5 years old by September 1, 2021.

 How do I apply for the Richland One Language Immersion program?

 Families must attend a mandatory information session in order to apply for the Language Immersion program.
-To view the schedule for parent information sessions, please visit the Carver-Lyon Elementary School Website at www.http://carverlyon.richlandone.org/.
+To view the schedule of parent information sessions, please visit the Carver-Lyon Elementary School Website at www.http://carverlyon.richlandone.org/.

 Who do I contact for more information?

 For more information regarding the Language Immersion program, you can contact Della Thigpen, Language Immersion Lead Teacher, at firstname.lastname@example.org.
 You can also call the school at (803) 343-2900.